Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Convergence to white noise in the spectral representation

-For notational convenience we just consider the contributions to $\mathcal{I}_{2}$ and $\mathcal{I}_{3}$ where $\tau>0$ as the situation $\tau<0$ is almost identical.
-By Chebyshev's inequality and Cauchy-Schwarz, we have
+For notational convenience, we just consider the contributions to $\mathcal{I}_{2}$ and $\mathcal{I}_{3}$ where $\tau>0$ as the situation $\tau<0$ is almost identical.
+By Chebyshev's inequality and Cauchy--Schwarz, we have

-We will now argue that the variance term in \eqref{varrhp} is uniformly bounded.
-Since $|\tau|\leq \delta_{0}d_{N}$, by choosing $\delta_{0}$ small enough we see that $|x_{0}+\tau/d_{N}| < 1-\delta$ for some $\delta>0$ independent of $N$.
-Hence the singularities of the logarithm in \eqref{wntau} remain inside the bulk region $(-1+\delta,1-\delta)$ for all $N$ and we may apply the methods of Section $3$ with $m=2$ and weight (cf. \eqref{omdef})
+We will now argue that the variance term in (\ref{varrhp}) is uniformly bounded.
+Since $|\tau|\leq\delta_{0}d_{N}$, by choosing $\delta_{0}$ small enough we see that $|x_{0}+\tau/d_{N}| < 1-\delta $ for some $\delta>0$ independent of $N$.
+Hence, the singularities of the logarithm in (\ref{wntau}) remain inside the bulk region $(-1+\delta,1-\delta)$ for all $N$ and we may apply the methods of Section~\ref{semesoproof} with $m=2$ and weight [cf. (\ref{omdef})]

-The only difference in the analysis of the Riemann-Hilbert problem with this weight is that the new reference point $x_{0}(\tau,N)$ can vary with $N$ in the small fixed neighbourhood $[x_{0}-\delta_{0},x_{0}+\delta_{0}]$.
-However, all the estimates we obtain are uniform for $x_{0}$ varying in compact subsets of $(-1+\delta,1-\delta)$ so that the variance bound \eqref{covar} (with $\upsilon = \tau$) remains valid.
-This implies that for some $N$-indepedent $C>0$,
+The only difference in the analysis of the Riemann--Hilbert problem with this weight is that the new reference point $x_{0}(\tau,N)$ can vary with $N$ in the small fixed neighbourhood $[x_{0}-\delta _{0},x_{0}+\delta_{0}]$.
+However, all the estimates we obtain are uniform for $x_{0}$ varying in compact subsets of $(-1+\delta,1-\delta )$ so that the variance bound~(\ref{covar}) (with $\upsilon= \tau$) remains valid.
+This implies that for some $N$-independent $C>0$,

-in the limit $N \to \infty$ followed by $M \to \infty$.
+in the limit $N \to\infty$ followed by $M \to\infty$.

-To bound the integral $\mathcal{I}_{3}$ we again apply Chebyshev's inequality and exploit the rapid decay of $h$.
+To bound the integral $\mathcal{I}_{3}$, we again apply Chebyshev's inequality and exploit the rapid decay of $h$.
 We have

-where we computed the expectation using the identity \eqref{orig} and
+where we computed the expectation using the identity (\ref{orig}) and

-Now, since $h$ is a Schwartz test function, we know that for any $\gamma>0$ and $u>0$, we have $|h(ud_{N})| \leq (d_{N}u)^{-\gamma}$ for $N$ large enough.
-Then using the inequalities $|q(x,\tau)|\leq C_{p,\eta}$ for some finite constant depending only on $p$ and $\eta$, $K_{N}^{2}(x_{1},x_{2}) \leq N^{2}\rho_{N}(x_{1})\rho_{N}(x_{2})$ and substituting $\tau_{j}=ud_{N}$ we obtain
+Now, since $h$ is a Schwartz test function, we know that for any $\gamma>0$ and $u>0$, we have $|h(ud_{N})| \leq(d_{N}u)^{-\gamma}$ for $N$ large enough.
+Then using the inequalities $|q(x,\tau)|\leq C_{p,\eta}$ for some finite constant depending only on $p$ and $\eta $, $K_{N}^{2}(x_{1},x_{2}) \leq N^{2}\rho_{N}(x_{1})\rho_{N}(x_{2})$ and substituting $\tau_{j}=ud_{N}$ we obtain